gremour/gamekit/README.md

 # gamekit

-A collection of utility packages for making games in Go.
+A collection of utility packages for making games in the awesome Go programming language.

+I've created this library to help develop my pet game using [ebiten](https://github.com/hajimehoshi/ebiten) graphics library.
+And I'm sharing this in hope it can be useful.

 - `sprite` package contains implemenation of sprite collection.
 **Sprite** can consist of several frames and contain properties for animation.